-On September 15, 2021, we announced that our Investigational New Drug application, or IND, filed in June 2021 to initiate a Phase 1/2 clinical trial of MGTA-117 in patients with AML and MDS, became active with the U.S. Food and Drug Administration, or FDA.
-This successfully resolved the previously-announced clinical hold placed on our IND in July 2021 by the FDA.
-The FDA required that we develop an additional bioassay to be used in conjunction with the PK and PD model to inform dose escalation decisions in addition to safety monitoring.
-This was the only clinical hold item identified by the FDA and did not relate to the toxicology or manufacturing of MGTA-117.
+On July 21, 2021, we announced that we had received a clinical hold letter from the U.S. Food and Drug Administration, or FDA, related to our Investigational New Drug Application filed in June 2021 to initiate a Phase 1/2 clinical trial of MGTA-117 in patients with AML and MDS.

+The FDA is requiring that we develop an additional bioassay to be used in conjunction with the pharmacokinetics, or PK, and pharmacodynamics, or PD, model to inform dose escalation decisions in addition to safety monitoring.
+This was the only clinical hold item identified by the FDA and does not relate to the toxicology or manufacturing of MGTA-117.
+We have initiated the development of the bioassay and intend to work closely with the FDA to determine the application of the bioassay for dose escalation.
+The FDA has indicated its willingness to continue its engagement on this issue through its "Type A" meeting structure, which we anticipate will help facilitate communication and resolution of the clinical hold.

-We anticipate opening the Phase 1/2 dose escalation study in the fourth quarter of 2021 and evaluating the safety, tolerability, PK and PD of MGTA-117 as a single agent with possible anti-tumor therapeutic benefit in a relapsed/refractory AML and MDS patient population.
-We expect to work with the FDA on an ongoing basis to transition the study to targeted conditioning in the primary target population of HSC transplant-eligible AML and MDS patients after adequate data related to the safety, tolerability, PK and PD of MGTA-117 have been collected in the relapsed/refractory AML and MDS patient population.
+Upon successful resolution of the clinical hold, we anticipate starting the Phase 1/2 dose escalation study and evaluating the safety, PK and PD of MGTA-117 as a single agent with possible anti-tumor therapeutic benefit in a relapsed/refractory AML and MDS patient population.
+We expect to work with the FDA on an ongoing basis to transition the study to targeted conditioning in the primary target population of HSC transplant-eligible AML and MDS patients after adequate data related to the safety, PK and PD of MGTA-117 have been collected in the relapsed/refractory AML and MDS patient population.
 As the program progresses, we also plan to explore MGTA-117 as a targeted conditioning agent prior to the delivery of gene-corrected cells associated with ex vivo gene therapy.